21nCo/nucleum/services/timear-backend/README.md

 ## Deployment

-The Hono backend can be deployed to multiple platforms:
+The Hono backend is designed for Node.js server deployment:

 ### Vercel
 ```bash